jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

+---
+layout: post
-# Accelerating deep neural networks with tensor decompositions
+title:  "Accelerating deep neural networks with tensor decompositions"
+date:   2018-01-23 20:10:33 +0200
+permalink: deeplearning/tensor-decompositions-deep-learning
+---

+#
 In this post I will cover a few low rank tensor decomposition techniques for taking layers in existing deep learning models and making them more compact.
 I will also share PyTorch code that uses [Tensorly](https://tensorly.github.io/stable/index.html) for performing CP decomposition and Tucker decomposition of convolutional layers.

 Although most of the post is self contained, a good review of tensor decompositions can be found [here](http://www.sandia.gov/~tgkolda/pubs/pubfiles/TensorReview.pdf).